getsentry/craft/README.md

 **Environment**

-The `twine` package must be installed on the system.
+The `twine` Python package must be installed on the system.

 | Name             | Description                                           |
 | ---------------- | ----------------------------------------------------- |